Support + Funding

-For events with alcohol or catering, please work with the Simpson Center Program and Events Manager Caitlin Palo, who will submit necessary paperwork to comply with UW and state alcohol and food safety policy.
+For events with alcohol or catering, please work with the Simpson Center Program & Events Manager Caitlin Palo, who will submit necessary paperwork to comply with UW and state alcohol and food safety policies.
 Plans for events with alcohol and food must be made no less than 6 weeks in advance of the event.

 Recording Your Events

 The Simpson Center is able to support recording for some events.
-However, because there are often hidden associated costs to post and to make videos fully accessible, we ask that you discuss recording and dissemination plans with the Simpson Center in advance.
+However, because there are often hidden associated costs to post and to make videos fully accessible, we ask that you discuss recording and dissemination plans with us in advance.

-Note that must be given in writing by all speakers.
+Please note that permission must be given in writing by all speakers.

 - Required: All featured speakers must consent in writing to being recorded and to the mode of circulation of the recording.
-See the recording options & speaker permission form PDF below
+See the recording options and speaker permission form.

 - Required: The audience must be informed that the event is being recorded and provided a way to opt out of any public recordings being posted.

-The following guidance was developed by the Simpson Center, to bring our recordings into alignment with UW’s Disability Access and Accommodations requirements.
-We benefited from consultation with DO-IT - Disabilities, Opportunities, Internetworking, and Technology.
+The following guidance was developed by the Simpson Center to bring our recordings into alignment with UW’s Disability Access and Accommodations requirements.
+We benefited from consultation with Disabilities, Opportunities, Internetworking, and Technology (Do-It).

 Apply to the Simpson Center or other department for funding to support captioning.
 Applicants for project funding should include a budget line in proposals for project components that anticipate video recordings as vitally important.
-We recognize that some opportunities may arise organically: if you are organizing a Simpson Center supported event that you’d like to record, please consult with our Communications Manager C.R.
-Grimmer as soon as possible.
+We recognize that some opportunities may arise organically: if you are organizing a Simpson Center-supported event that you’d like to record, please consult our Communications Manager, C.R.
+Grimmer, as soon as possible.

-- Best Practice: For captioning and audio description, 3PlayMedia services are available to UW students, faculty, and departments at a reduced rate.
-Standard UW base rate through 3PlayMedia for captioning is $1.95/minute.
+- Best practice: For captioning and audio description, 3PlayMedia services are available to UW students, faculty, and departments at a reduced rate.
+The standard UW base rate through 3PlayMedia for captioning is $1.95/minute.

 - Alternate: Manually edit YouTube auto-transcripts.
 The time commitment varies significantly depending on a number of factors.
 Read more about accessible captioning standards and see the guide to adding automatic captions and editing captions on YouTube.
-If you plan to pay someone to do this (e.g. an hourly employee), please contact Simpson Center Administrator Matthew Unruh for information about setting up appropriate payment plans.
+If you plan to pay someone to do this (e.g. an hourly employee), please contact Simpson Center Communications Manager, C.R.
+Grimmer, for information about setting up appropriate payment plans.